Course Title: Electrical Engineering 1

 Course Description

-You will build on Year 1 Courses: EEET2249 Circuit Theory, PHYS2082 Physics 1, MATH2160 Engineering Mathematics A and EEET2248 Electrical Engineering Analysis, and extend your analysis capability to cover transients in DC circuits.
+You will build on Year 1 Courses: EEET2249 Circuit Theory, PHYS2082/PHYS2160 Physics 1, MATH2160/MATH2393 Engineering Mathematics and EEET2248 Electrical Engineering Analysis, and extend your analysis capability to cover transients in DC circuits.
 You will learn about the dangers involved in the use of electricity, and existing precautionary standards and good practices for mitigating them.
 You will learn steady-state analysis techniques to deal with circuits that contain one or more sinusoidal voltage and current sources (AC circuits), solve AC circuits involving magnetically coupled circuit elements (transformers).
 You will then extend AC circuit analysis concepts to define frequency transfer functions in the context of systems subjected to sinusoidal input of varying frequency.
 You will explore the basic principles of electromechanical energy conversion.

 Objectives/Learning Outcomes/Capability Development

-This course contributes to the following Program Learning Outcomes for the Bachelor of Engineering (Honours):
+This course contributes to the following Program Learning Outcomes (PLOs) for Bachelor of Engineering plan ending in P23:

 1.1 Comprehensive, theory based understanding of the underpinning natural and physical sciences and the engineering fundamentals applicable to the engineering discipline.